 - South Hall 1516

 Amy Propen teaches courses in rhetoric and professional writing, including Writing About Sustainability, Multimedia Writing, and the Seminar in Document Design and Production.
 Her research interests focus broadly on visual-material and environmental rhetorics and rhetoric as advocacy.
+Her new book, Visualizing Posthuman Conservation in the Age of the Anthropocene, will be published in September 2018 with The Ohio State University Press.
+Download the promotional flyer here.

 Madeleine Sorapure is the Director of the Writing Program and co-director of the Multimedia Communication track of the Professional Writing Minor.
 She teaches Multimedia Writing, Document Design and Production, Digital Portfolio, and Digital Storytelling.
 She is the author of articles on multimodal composing, pedagogy, and technology published in Kairos, Computers and Composition, and elsewhere.